greggersaurus/OpenSteamController/ReverseEngineering/README.md

 * Endianness
     * Certain sections default to little endian
     * Other sections are configurable
     * TODO: Where is this stated in UM10462?
+And what are these sections?

 #### [LPC Image Checksums](https://community.nxp.com/thread/389046)

+Note that in a new project under Project Properties -> C/C++ Build -> Settings -> Build Steps -> Post-build steps, the commands necessary to generate a checksum for a bin file exist, but are commented out by default.

 * Checksum is stored at 0x1C for Cortex-M based parts
     * checksum -p ${TargetChip} -d "${BuildArtifactFileBaseName}.bin"